valentingol/cliconfig/docs/quickstart.md

   For instance: `@type:List[Dict[str, int|float]]`.
 * `@select`: This tag select sub-config(s) to keep and delete the other sub-configs in the same parent config
-* `@delete`: This tag deletes the key from the config on pre-merge.
-It is useful to activate a processing without having a good name for the key to add in the default config.
+* `@delete`: This tag deletes the key from the config before merging.

 The tags are applied in the following order: `@merge`, `@select`, `@copy`, `@type` and then `@delete`.